mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

 #### expand and trunc rounding

-`expand` mode round away from zero for any non-zero value of the fractional digits to be discarded.
+`expand` mode always rounds excess digits away from zero.
 This means that the _magnitude_ of the value is always increased by rounding, making a positive number more positive, and a negative number more negative.
-`trunc` rounding modes is the opposite; it rounds towards zero, reducing the magnitude of the displayed value. round away from zero and towards zero, respectively,
+`trunc` rounding mode is the opposite; it always rounds the excess digits towards zero, reducing the magnitude of the displayed value.

 The code below shows the different rounding behavior for each case: